How we teach your child to read and write

-Then we teach children the different spellings of the same sounds, for example, they learn that the sound ‘ay’ is written ay, a-e and ai; the sound ‘ee’ is written ee, e and ea.
+Once confident, we teach children the different spellings of the same sounds, for example, that the sound ‘ay’ is written ay, a-e and ai; the sound ‘ee’ is written ee, e and ea.
 We use phrases to help them remember each sound for example, ay, may I play, a-e – make a cake?

 How do we ensure children can read every book?